parnotfar/caddie-csv-tools/README.md

 caddie reload
 ```

-The `install` target copies the appropriate module file into the caddie module directory structure and places the python
+The `install` target copies the modular structure into the caddie module directory.
+The main entry point (`dot_caddie_csv.sh`) now sources all the modular components automatically.
-application in the appropriate bin directory.

 To remove the module: